🥋 Brazilian Jiu-Jitsu

 Jiu-Jitsu

-Started in 2023.
-Brown belt.
+Started in 2017.
+Brown belt since April 2024.
 Competed at regional tournaments.
 The technical journey of leveraging technique over raw strength, with a focus on safety and longevity.

 Notable Moments